dlevs/vscode-pattern-links/README.md

 # Pattern Links

-**Pattern Links** is a plugin that automatically turns text into links based upon regex patterns.
+**Pattern Links** is a VS Code extension that automatically turns text into links based upon regex patterns.

 ![Animated gif showing a code comment that has a link that can be clicked](assets/usage.gif)